perrin-ay/perrin-ay.github.io/_posts/2023-02-20-A new bayesian approach to explanatory power.md

 And strong analogies can be drawn between my Bayesian approach and what is actually expressed in PI.
 Peirce notes a surprising ‘fact’ E is observed, suggesting that we know E as a fact that obtains.
 And the 2nd and 3rd steps in PI address taking the explanatory hypothesis H (which has EP over E) to be true and adopting it, to reduce surprise in E, which corresponds to my approach of locating the lessening of surprise with the increase in the degrees of belief in H and adopting it in ones model.

-For S&S the inequality ```P(E) <P(E|H)``` formalizes the condition expressed in PI that must be met if H were to have EP over E. I have argued in this paper that this formalization in terms of the agent's degrees in belief in E, is problematic.
+For S&S the inequality ```P(E) <P(E|H)``` formalizes the condition expressed in PI that must be met if H were to have EP over E. I have argued that this formalization in terms of the agent's degrees in belief in E, is problematic.
 Based on my Bayesian probabilistic approach to PI , the condition expressed in PI that must be met if H were to have EP over E, is the marginal probability of E under a model with low degrees of belief in H <  marginal probability of E under a model with high degrees of belief in H. Formulaically this could be represented as:

  ```∑hP(h,e=E) < ∑hP(h,e=E)H```